cfpb/hmda-frontend/src/documentation/markdown/2019/filing-faq.md

 Non-depository institutions that are not affiliated with a depository institution should select 7 - HUD.
 Do not select 9 - CFPB unless your institution is regulated by the CFPB or affiliated with an institution regulated by the CFPB.

+For additional information, please review page 272 of the 2019 Getting It Right Guide found here: https://www.ffiec.gov/hmda/pdf/2019guide.pdf.
+This details how the appropriate federal agency is determined.

 ### Filing Preparation

 **How can I test my file before submitting it to HMDA?**